 We rely on our distribution and transportation network to provide goods to our stores in a timely and cost-effective manner.
-This distribution occurs through deliveries to our distribution centers from vendors and then from the distribution centers or direct-ship vendors to our stores by various means of transportation, including shipments by sea and truck.
-Any disruption, unanticipated expense or operational failure related to this process could affect store operations negatively.
-For example, unexpected delivery delays or increases in transportation costs (including through increased fuel costs, a decrease in transportation capacity for overseas shipments, or work stoppages or slowdowns) could significantly decrease our ability to make sales and earn profits.
+Using various modes of transportation, including ocean, rail, and truck, we and our vendors move goods from vendor locations to our distribution centers.
+Deliveries to our stores occur from our distribution centers or directly from our vendors.
+Any disruption, unanticipated or unusual expense or operational failure related to this process could affect store operations negatively.
+For example, delivery delays or increases in transportation costs (including through increased fuel costs, increased carrier rates or driver wages as a result of driver shortages, a decrease in transportation capacity for overseas shipments, or work stoppages or slowdowns) could significantly decrease our ability to make sales and earn profits.
 Labor shortages or work stoppages in the transportation industry or long-term disruptions to the national and international transportation infrastructure that lead to delays or interruptions of deliveries or which would necessitate our securing alternative labor or shipping suppliers could also increase our costs or otherwise negatively affect our business.